What's a good major for someone with no direction in life?

 I'd say math.
 General yet employable, various fields want quantitative people, great major to have

-I have to agree with this user.
+I have to agree with this anon.
 I started college without really knowing what my end goal was and I got frustrated, bored, and dropped out (all that compounded with other personal problems)

 You need to know what job or job field you want first, then plan around that.
 It makes your life WAY easier and choosing a major is a cinch.
 Now that I know what I want to achieve at the end, I can plan ahead.